DATUM

 A vinyl groove contains microscopic modulations that represent the original signal.
 The cartridge reads these modulations as mechanical displacement.

 In this sense the cartridge behaves as a measuring probe.
-What it reports depends entirely on the stability, geometry and vibration environment of the mechanical system that supports it.
+What it reports depends entirely on the mechanical system that supports it.